 Believe it or not, there is little difference in how much and what you pack for a short trip versus a long one.
 The trick is to create a list of the essentials and stick to it when you pack, eliminating what you don’t need for your current destination but taking care not to add much, if anything, not on your list.
 This complete packing list for female travelers saves you a lot of hassle trying to figure out what to take along on your next trip.

 Make sure you have a daypack as well.
 This is handy for carrying what you need with you on the plane, but it is also invaluable when you’re out exploring.
-It’s better than carrying a purse, and you can safely store everything from a jacket to a pair of prescription safety glasses.
+It’s better than carrying a purse, and you can safely store everything from a jacket to a water bottle.

 Clothing Packing List for Female Travelers